Twisting $L^2$-invariants with finite-dimensional representations: Introduction

 \subsection{Acknowledgments.}

 This paper is financially supported by the Leibniz-Preis of the author granted by the Deutsche Forschungsgemeinschaft and the ERC-Advanced Grant \emph{KL2MG-interactions} of the author granted by the European Research Council.
-The author thanks Stefan Friedl, whose visions about $3$-manifolds have been the main motivation for this paper, Florian Funke, Holger Kammeyer, and Yi Liu for many fruitful conversations and helpful comments.
+The author thanks Stefan Friedl, whose visions about $3$-manifolds have been the main motivation for this paper, Florian Funke, Holger Kammeyer, and Yi Liu for many fruitful conversations and helpful comments, and the referee for his very detailed and very useful report.

 \typeout{------- Section 1: Twisting $\IC G$-modules with finite-dimensional representations ------------}